Shepherd-ITSec/BERND/README.md

 ## Usage
 1. **Clone the Repository:**
-    Run the following command to clone this repository to your local machine:
+    - Run the following command to clone this repository to your local machine:
         ```bash
         git clone git@github.com:Shepherd-ITSec/FARTS.git
         ```

+2. **Create a Bot account:**
+    - Go to [Oauth Credentials](https://tosti.science.ru.nl/users/account/?active=oauth_credentials) tab in your Tosti account
+    - Create a new application and add `https://localhost:5000/callback` to the Redirect uris.
+Please write down your Credentials safely.

 2. **Insert Your Secrets:**
-    Obtain your API secrets from the Tosti website and add them to the configuration file.
+    - Add your API secrets from the Tosti website to the configuration file.
+    - Change the setting to your liking
         > Node: please keep the polling interval reasonably small to not stress the tosti api.

 3. **Rename the Configuration Template:**
-    Rename config.template to config.ini:
+    - Rename config.template to config.ini:
         ```bash
         mv config.template config.ini
         ```

 4. **Execute the Script:**
-    Run the application using the following command:
+    - Start the application shortly before the lunch break using the following command:
         ```bash
         python tosti_farts.py
         ```
+    - Accept the certificate waring (the tosti API forces us to enter a https redirection website, so we do on the fly https)
+    - Authenticate your Bot (you may have to login first)

-5. **Enjoy Your Tostis!**
+5. **Enjoy Your Tostis!:**
-    Sit back, relax, and indulge in delicious tostis!
+    - Sit back, relax, and indulge in delicious tostis!